Rockies vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Merrill Kelly (1-3) will take to the mound for the Diamondbacks and make his sixth start of the season.
+- The Diamondbacks' Tommy Henry will make his second start of the season.

 |Opponent